hpfem/hermes/doc/src/hermes2d/tutorial-1.rst

       H2DReader mloader;
       mloader.load("domain.mesh", &mesh);

-Note: To load the exodus-II mesh file, one has to use ``ExodusIIReader`` class instead.
+Note: To load an ExodusII mesh file, one has to use ``ExodusIIReader`` class instead.

 The following portion of code illustrates various types of initial mesh refinements.
 It does not matter if the mesh becomes irregular, in fact, arbitrarily irregular